-One of the many highlights of a Rhythms International Festival is the banquet dinner, a semi-formal awards dinner/dance where students may dress up & feel important and valued.
+One of the many highlights of a Rhythms International Festival is the banquet dinner, a semi-formal awards dinner and dance event where students can dress up and feel valued.

-The evening begins with a pre-banquet “Coke-tail” party which is a great way to break the ice between groups and have musicians mix & mingle.
+The evening begins with a pre-banquet “Coke-tail” party, a great way to break the ice between groups and have musicians mix & mingle.

 Every Rhythms banquet also features a great live band to perform during dinner.
 Each band comes with a local flair & theme.
-For instance, Montreal = Jazz, Cleveland = Rock and Roll, Chicago = Blues and so on.
+For instance, Montreal features Jazz, Cleveland features Rock and Roll, Chicago features Blues, and so on.
 Students are invited to dance and even perform with the band.
 That’s right!
-All of the bands are interactive and more than happy to have students join them on stage and perform with them LIVE!
+All of the bands are interactive and more than happy to have students join them on stage and perform with them live!

 About the AuthorMore Content by Jon Linker